 What is the RF 800mm F5.6 L lens going to be used for?
 Outdoor sports, wildlife, and news photojournalism is that answer.
-During a conversation, Canon shared that the capabilities of the latest cameras are making outstanding bird images considerably easier to capture, generating "off the charts" demand for bird photography lenses.
+During a conversation, Canon shared that the latest cameras' capabilities are making outstanding bird images considerably easier to capture, generating "off the charts" demand for bird photography lenses.
 These lenses target that need.

 So, who is going to buy the RF 800 and RF 1200?
 If you do not need a focal length shorter than 800mm or 1200mm and have the financial resources to afford the longer lens, it makes sense to get the longer lens.
 That said, primarily institutions, professionals at the top of their game, and serious, well-funded amateurs will own these models.

 The primary reason to buy the RF 800 is the 800mm super-telephoto focal length.
 As of review time, the 800mm focal length is differentiating, otherwise achievable only with extender combinations (or the inexpensive Canon RF 800mm F11 IS STM Lens).

 When you need to frame a subject tightly and can't get closer due to:

 Then, you might need an 800mm lens.

 If you simply don't want to get closer, including for comfort reasons or to avoid impacting wildlife behavior, an 800mm lens might be just right.
 Sit in the comfort of your car or house, avoid crossing a creek, stay back from the surf, stay out of view, etc.

-When you want to capture a compressed look from a distant perspective, you might want a 800mm lens.
+When you want to capture a compressed look from a distant perspective, you might want an 800mm lens.
 When you want to create an extremely strong background blur, isolating a subject from even a busy and otherwise-distracting background, an 800mm lens might be what you need.